FujitsuLaboratories/cattaz/docs/index.cattaz.md

   }
   ```

-Cattaz introduced a new interpretation to fenced code blocks.
+Cattaz introduces a new interpretation to fenced code blocks.
 Language specifier is a name of application.
 Text in a fenced code block is state of the application.